Providers and policymakers meet to discuss out of school services to mitigate poverty as Access to Childcare Fund Network launches

 Participants will hear about the latest policy developments in relation to the Child Poverty Delivery Plan and the Out of School Care Framework, while some examples of best practice and insights into local communities will be shared by on-the-ground childcare providers.

-At today’s launch event Aileen Campbell, Cabinet Secretary for Communities and Local Government, will discuss how the Fund aligns with Every Child, Every Chance, the Scottish Government’s child poverty delivery plan, and the government’s work to support families.
+At today’s launch event Aileen Campbell, Cabinet Secretary for Communities and Local Government, will discuss how the Fund aligns with Every Child, Every Chance (click to read), the Scottish Government’s child poverty delivery plan, and the government’s work to support families.

 Christian Barry, Early Years and Childcare Directorate, will comment on the development of the draft Out of School Care Framework, the forthcoming publication of the final Framework, and the role the learning from the Access to Childcare Fund can play in developing School Age Childcare policy.